ADD CONDITION

 What should I do if I experience irritation or redness?

-Stop use and ask a doctor if irritation develops, if redness is present, or if symptoms persist for more than 7 days or return after clearing up.
+Stop using the patch and consult a doctor if irritation develops, redness is present, or if symptoms persist for more than 7 days.

 Use only as directed, avoid contact with eyes and mucous membranes, and do not apply to wounds or damaged skin.